 DEMENTIA CARE TRAINING

-A large portion of our clients suffer with dementia so we invest heavily in our dementia training to ensure we provide the best care for people living with this condition.
+A large portion of our clients are living under the dementia umbrella so we invest heavily in our dementia training to ensure we provide the best care for people living with this condition.
 There is no doubt about it, caring for someone with dementia can be difficult and unpredictable.
 With in-depth, quality training our carers learn the general principles and practices to help their client navigate and cope with daily life, being cared for in their own home.

 Helen says, “I got everything wrong, made all the mistakes you can and I don’t want to see anyone else going through that.”

-In addition to our induction training, the dementia training includes a two-day residential course at Runnel House, our specialist skills centre, as well as ten units of distance learning so that our carers can learn how to adapt the general principles to their own client’s needs.
+In addition to our induction training, the dementia training includes a two-day residential course at Runnel House, our specialist skills centre, as well as an annual update in the form of eLearning so that our carers can learn how to adapt the general principles to their own client’s needs.